 Western North Carolina is rich in resources that help entrepreneurs and small businesses grow into successful biotech companies.
 About three dozen companies, led by Baxter Healthcare, make up the life sciences cluster here, with support from more than 100 other companies.
-Incubators and university research at Appalachian State, Western Carolina and UNC Asheville round out the list of resources available to help your business succeed.
-Access to all companies in Western NC can be found on the Company Directory.
+Incubators and university researchers at Appalachian State, Western Carolina, and UNC Asheville round out the resources available to help your business succeed.
+All companies in Western NC are accessible via the Company Directory.

 The Biotechnology Center’s western office hosts a conference for the area’s universities to share and collaborate on research.
 Other events are listed on our calendar.
 The office also works with business and community leaders to expand the region’s life sciences cluster.
 A list of these advisory committee members is here.

 The Western region is home to three University of North Carolina System campuses.
-Appalachian State University graduates biology, chemistry and environmental science majors.
-Check out UNC Asheville, Western Carolina or some of the state’s independent colleges and universities as well.
-BioNetwork Asheville provides training in the food, beverage and natural products industries.
+Appalachian State University graduates biology, chemistry, and environmental science majors.
+Check out UNC Asheville, Western Carolina, or some of the state’s independent colleges and universities.
+BioNetwork Asheville provides training in the food, beverage, and natural products industries.

 We work with researchers and companies in our region to apply for NCBiotech’s business funding and university research grants.
-Those looking for lab or office space can browse the NCBiotech list of research parks, core labs or wet labs.
-The market research resources of our Life Science Intelligence unit can also be made available at our Western office.
+Those looking for lab or office space can browse the NCBiotech list of research parks, core labs, or wet labs.
+Our Life Science Intelligence unit's market research resources can also be available at our Western office.
 And job-seekers and employers can use the highly targeted NCBiotech jobs board.